-Come join us and learn more about refuges and wildlife at our six meetings per year held from 5-6 pm, the 3rd Tuesday of January, February, March, April, September and October.
+Come join us and learn more about refuges and wildlife at our six meetings per year held from 5-6 pm, the 3rd Tuesday of January, February, March, April, September and October and November 2020.
 We take the summer and holiday months off.

 You can join three ways: Join our gatherings in Fairbanks, Anchorage, Soldotna and Homer (see specific locations below), join from your home computer by connecting to our meeting room (details in meeting descriptions), or call in to the teleconference number by phone (details in meeting descriptions).

 The program and phone number will be available below no later than the morning of the meeting.
 Can’t make the meeting time?
 Our programs are recorded and posted with the meeting descriptions after the meeting.
 You do not need to be a member.

 Every meeting will feature an engaging speaker from one of our Alaska Refuges or who is closely involved with our Refuges.

 Insight into Izembek: From Unangax Culture to the Incredible Wildlife of its Magnificent Lagoons Tuesday, April 20, 2021, 5-6pm (AKDT) Patrick Magrath, Izembek National Wildlife Refuge